nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221012145054/README.md

 - local stores
 - todo lists
   - chores -> list items or links to add items
-  - projects -> link to the project
+  - todo list inboxes for each project -> link to the project
+    - todo
+    - WIP
+    - testing?
+    - finished

 ```
 ```